NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: NTN-based Positioning Case Studies for 6G

 \subsection{Multi-LEO Positioning}

 Fig.~\ref{fig:comb_sysmodel}(b) depicts a system model setup consisting of multiple LEOs.
-For the simplicity of simulation, all LEO satellites are positioned at the same altitude ($780$ km, similar to Iridium).
+For the simplicity of simulation, all LEO satellites are positioned at the same altitude ($780$km, similar to Iridium).
 The coverage area corresponds to the 3dB beam-width of the center satellite.
 We assumed a longitude gap of $13^\circ$ and a latitude gap of $6.9^\circ$ between any two satellites which results in the inter-satellite distance of $\sim$1633.4km.
-The number of active satellites is 3 or 4.
+The number of active satellites is assumed to be 3, 4, and 7.
 The satellite selection was performed to maximize GDOP.
 The center satellite is assumed to be the reference or {\em serving} satellite, while others are neighboring satellites.
-Moreover, it is assumed that the beam patterns of the neighboring satellites are off by 6dB compared to the center satellite.

-The presented box plot in Fig.~\ref{fig:multileoboxplot} showcases the PEB for four distinct scenarios: 1) three LEOs with two TDOA measurements, 2) three LEOs with two TDOA measurements and RTT measurements from the reference LEO, 3) four LEOs with three TDOA measurements, and 4) four LEOs with three TDOA measurements and RTT measurements from the reference LEO.
-It can be observed that multiple LEO positioning is instantaneous whereas we need to consider measurement time to collect RTT measurements for a single LEO.
-Looking at the mean PEB, we can conclude that utilizing multiple LEOs can significantly improve the position estimation accuracy over a single LEO.
-Specifically, we observe that with the fourth scenario, we are able to achieve a mean PEB as low as 33.64 meters.
-This value is one order of magnitude lower than the PEB with a single LEO, even with a measurement time of 10 seconds.
+To evaluate multi-LEO positioning, we consider (i) TDOA across LEOs and (ii) RTT measurements from the reference LEO.
+It is worth noting that multi-LEO positioning is instantaneous whereas for a single LEO, RTT measurements are collected over measurement time.
+As demonstrated in Fig.~\ref{fig:multileoboxplot}, utilizing multiple LEOs can significantly improve the positioning accuracy over a single LEO.
+Specifically, with the sixth scenario, we are able to achieve sub-meter-level accuracy.
+This value is three orders of magnitude lower than the PEB with a single LEO, even with a measurement time of 10 seconds.
 Moreover, the number of outliers is significantly reduced compared to the single LEO.
-Our simulation clearly indicates that multiple LEOs can not only resolve the location verification problem currently discussed in 3GPP, but can also be a reasonable baseline for standalone NTN positioning.
+Our simulation clearly indicates that multiple LEOs can not only resolve the location verification problem currently discussed in 3GPP but can also be a promising solution for standalone NTN positioning.